Bringing Home an Adopted Cat: The First Month

 Litter box + same litter type the shelter usedChanging litter on day one is one more unfamiliar thing.
 Match for now.

-Water bowl (wide, shallow, away from food)Cats often dislike food near water and can be fussy about drinking in new places.
+Water bowl (wide, shallow, away from food)Cats often dislike water near food and can be fussy about drinking in new places.

 Soft, enclosed hiding spotA covered cat bed, a cardboard box with a hole cut in it, or the carrier itself with the door removed.